magento/merchdocs/src/stores/security-captcha.md

 title: CAPTCHA
 ---

 A CAPTCHA is a visual device that ensures that a human being, rather than a computer, is interacting with the site.
 CAPTCHA is an acronym for _Completely Automated Public Turing test to tell Computers and Humans Apart_.
 It can be used for both Admin and customer account logins.
+Magento supports the standard CAPTCHA that is described in this topic, and also [Google reCAPTCHA]({% link stores/security-google-recaptcha.md %}).

 You can reload the CAPTCHA as many times as is necessary by clicking the Reload icon in the upper-right corner of the image.
 The CAPTCHA is fully configurable and can be set appear every time, or only after a number of failed login attempts.